Tanz0rz/haxe-fmod/extension/haxe/studio-api-eventinstance.md

 ## FMOD_STUDIO_EVENT_CALLBACK
 verdict: bound
+Shape: usage
-EventInstance.setCallback(handler, ?mask) takes a Haxe function that receives an EventCallbackData value.
-Callbacks are queued on FMOD's thread and delivered on the game thread from FmodManager.Update, so the handler can touch game state freely.
-There is no return value and no userdata, the handle itself identifies the instance.
+The handler is a Haxe function that receives an EventCallbackData value.
+The mask defaults to ALL.
+FMOD raises the callback on its own thread. haxefmod queues it and delivers it on the game thread from FmodManager.Update, so the handler may touch game state.
+No return value and no userdata.
+The handle itself identifies the instance, and the payload comes as constructor arguments.
 ```haxe
 import haxefmod.studio.Callbacks;